smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 ---------------------

-Documentation comments are a special kind of comment that provide documentation for shapes.
+Documentation comments are a special kind of comment that provide :ref:`documentation <documentation-trait>` for shapes.
 A documentation comment is formed when three forward slashes (``"///"``) appear as the first non-whitespace characters on a line.

 .. productionlist:: smithy
     documentation_comment:"///" *`not_newline` `br`